Detailed Explanation of Component Decorator Identifiers

 set degree(value: number) {

-this._radian = value * (Math.PI / 180);// Convert the entered angle value to a radian and store it in _radian.
+this._radian = value * (Math.PI / 180);// Convert the input angle value to radians and store it in _radian.

 }